-Settings for spreadsheet to HTML conversion
+Conversion settings: from spreadsheet to HTML

 All converter settings are explained below in detail.
 They are presented in the same order they appear in the interface.